 "I see."
 She sounded no less interested.

-"It's not like it has to be a bad thing," Spike objected.
+"It's not like it has to be a bad thing."
+Spike said with a scowl.
 "I guess you could say I'm reformed."

 "Are you, um, living here because you're someone's boyfriend?"
 Her voice was a mixture of curiosity and attraction.